"LLM Concentrations Help Students Stand Out from the Crowd"

 Contact:

-Among her recent activities, Dean Celorio is currently serving as the Chair of the Membership Committee and the Next Generation Initiative of the American Society of International Law (ASIL).
-She is also acting as the International Human Rights Dispute Resolution Authority between the Maya Indigenous Peoples and the government of Belize, reporting before the Caribbean Court of Justice.
-She is a Senior Advisor to the Committee on the Elimination of Discrimination against Women (CEDAW Committee) in the drafting of its new General Recommendation on Indigenous Women and Girls.
-In addition, she joined the OAS electoral mission to Costa Rica to observe the 2020 elections as a senior gender expert, and was an invited professor at the Masters of Human Rights Law of the University of Diego Portales in Santiago, Chile, in 2020.
+Among her recent activities, Dean Celorio is currently serving in the Executive Council of the American Society of International Law and as a Member of the World Health Organization Global Advisory Committee on Maternal Health Issues.
+She recently served as Senior Advisor to the United Nations Committee on the Elimination of Discrimination against Women (CEDAW Committee) in the drafting of its new General Recommendation on Indigenous Women and Girls and as the International Human Rights Dispute Resolution Authority monitoring compliance with the rights of indigenous peoples in Belize.
+She is an invited professor in the Masters of Human Rights Law of the University of Diego Portales in Santiago, Chile.

 "LLM Concentrations Help Students Stand Out from the Crowd"